 You two start chatting and suddenly everything seems better.

 To those friendships - pure and honest.
 Thank you, friends.

-- 4-5 tbsp of chickpea water or water
+- 6 tbsp of chickpea water from the can or water

 NOTE: you can also make your hummus by throwing all of the ingredients into a blender at once, there's no need, really, to blend the tahini and olive oil separately at first (this is supposed to make hummus smoother and creamier, but I can never really tell the difference).